-This Section shall be known as the Commercial Cannabis Land Use Ordinance ("CCLUO"), regulating the commercial cultivation, processing, manufacturing, distribution, testing, and sale of cannabis for medicinal or adult use within the Coastal Zone Area of the County of Humboldt.
+This Section (hereafter all references to "this Section" mean Section 313-55.4 et seq. of the Humboldt County certified coastal zoning regulations) shall be known as the Coastal Commercial Cannabis Land Use Ordinance ("CCCLUO"), regulating the commercial cultivation, processing, manufacturing, distribution, testing, and sale of cannabis for medicinal or adult use within the Coastal Zone Area of the County of Humboldt.